Regional School Committee Adopts New Meeting Format. MARS Report on Budget Postponed

 Fiscal Year 2025 Fourth Quarter Update

-Shannon Bernacchia, Director of Finance, gave a quick overview of the FY2025 fourth quarter and delivered the positive news that the district’s budget is within target.
+Shannon Bernacchia, Director of Finance for the district, gave a quick overview of the FY2025 fourth quarter and delivered the positive news that the district’s budget is within target.

-For this quarter, the school was less dependent on contracting positions than this time last year and were able to use resources within the district, so even though the Special Education expenses were 138% above budgetl, this is an improvement over previous years
+For this quarter, the school was less dependent on contracting positions than at this time last year and was able to use resources within the district, so that even though the Special Education expenses were 138% above budget, the overall budget was an improvement over previous years

 “I think that’s a positive sign for special education, that we were able to fill some positions and that we didn’t have to contract out,” Bernacchia said.